 Sushi Ocean Budapest

-A Chinese businessman from Shanghai moved to Budapest and set out to open Budapest’s best sushi restaurant.
-The result is Sushi Ocean, a pricey, subterranean restaurant located on a quiet downtown side street.
-Sushi Ocean's menu is among the broadest for Japanese food in Budapest.
+A Chinese businessman from Shanghai set out to open Budapest’s best sushi restaurant.
+The result is Sushi Ocean, a pricey, below-ground spot on a quiet downtown side street.
+Upon entry, don't be surprised when the entire staff, wearing traditional outfits, cheerfully greets you in Japanese.